RAj2027/NETFLIX_CLONE/README.md

 Right-click on the index.html file and select Open with Live Server.

 ## Future Enhancements 🔮
-Adding interactivity with JavaScript (optional).
+- Adding interactivity with JavaScript.
-Incorporating dynamic content using an API.
+- Incorporating dynamic content using an API.